FireWalkerX/fault_tolerant_router/README.md

 ## To do
 - Improve documentation: please let me know where it's not clear.
-- Test VLAN interfaces: Fault Tolerant Router has always been used with physical interfaces, each uplink on it's own physical interface.
+- Test using VLAN interfaces: Fault Tolerant Router has always been used with physical interfaces, each uplink on it's own physical interface.
 - Implement routing through [realms](http://www.policyrouting.org/PolicyRoutingBook/ONLINE/CH07.web.html): this way we could connect all of the uplinks to a single Linux physical interface through a switch, without using VLANs.
 - i18n